matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 tool, or service inside a Kubernetes cluster.
 They promote reusability and can encapsulate complex Kubernetes resources, making it easier to share and deploy applications.

-5) Explain Horizontal Pod Autoscaling (HPA) in Kubernetes.
+5) Explain Horizontal Pod Autoscaling (HPA) in Kubernetes?
 Answer: Horizontal Pod Autoscaling (HPA) automatically scales the number of Pods in a deployment, replica set, or stateful set based on observed CPU utilization or other select metrics.
 HPA adjusts the number of Pods in a replication controller, deployment, or replica set based on observed CPU utilization or, with custom metrics support, other metrics.

-NEW SECTION - INTERVIEW 2
+NEW SECTION - INTERVIEW 2.

 1) What are Microservices and How Do Containers Benefit Them?
 Answer: Microservices architecture is a method of developing software applications as a suite of independently deployable, modular services.
 Containers are ideal for microservices due to their lightweight nature, allowing each service to be deployed in a separate container with its dependencies, ensuring isolation, resource efficiency, and scalability.